luketurnbull/article-creator/README.md

 ## Articles

+Since I am using tRPC, I will not be using HTTP routes.
+I will be using tRPC routes which are functions.

-- GET /api/articles - Retrieve the list of articles.
+- GET /api/articles - Retrieve the list of articles. - This will be /api/article.getAll
-- GET /api/articles/:id - Retrieve a specific article by ID.
+- GET /api/articles/:id - Retrieve a specific article by ID. - This will be /api/article.getById
-- POST /api/articles - Create a new article.
+- POST /api/articles - Create a new article. - This will be /api/article.create
-- PUT /api/articles/:id - Edit an existing article.
+- PUT /api/articles/:id - Edit an existing article. - This will be /api/article.update
-- DELETE /api/articles/:id - Delete an article.
+- DELETE /api/articles/:id - Delete an article. - This will be /api/article.delete

 ### Schema

+**Article**

+- title - String
+- image - String
+- content - String
+- createdAt - Date
-- Title
+- updatedAt - Date
-- Image - Store in DB as a Blob to avoid storage
+- userId - Foreign key to user table

+**User**

-- Content - HTML string
+- name - String
-- Published By (User) - Should this be hardcoded to "Broadsheet" for now?
-Designs have an avatar, name and role.
-Probably need to create a user table.
-- CreatedAt
+- avatar - String
-- UpdatedAt
+- role - String

 ### tRPC Routes

-- [ ] Create a new article
+- [x] Create a new article
 - [ ] Get all articles
 - [ ] Get a single article
 - [ ] Update an article
-- [ ] Delete an article
+- [x] Delete an article